 We only plant churches.

-The Surge Project is focused exclusively on planting reproducing churches that start Christians communities and train disciples across the globe.
+The Surge Project is focused exclusively on planting reproducing churches that start Christian communities and train disciples across the globe.
 We are thankful for the work of other needs-based initiatives that tackle issues like orphan care, water wells, and medical aid.
 Our network of local churches is helpful in providing these causes the Kingdom infrastructure and network necessary to accomplish their vision.

 Fellowship with all, partner with some, build on sons.